-If you've got time on your hands it's a good idea to learn to code, asking great questions, write content, design or spend time thinking.
+If you have time on your hands it's a good idea to learn to code, ask great questions, write content, design or spend time thinking.

-This might sound logical, but is not one of the things many people actually live by.
+This might sound logical, but it’s not one of the things many people actually live by.
 For public building this is an important aspect.
 It shows your followers that you think problems through and find solutions outside of the box.
-This will make the difference between hundreds of other makers who just document their hard work.
+This will make the difference between you and hundreds of other makers who just document their hard work.

 I'm keen to hear what your thoughts on the future of building in public are.
 What are we going to do differently in the future?
 Where is building companies in public going?
 Please reach out via the information on the contact page.